...

 Option 2: Renting a Virtual Mac

-Instead of dealing with virtual machines, consider renting a real Mac in the cloud with services like RentAMac.io.
-You can access the macOS system and, consequently, iTerm2 remotely from your Windows PC.
+Instead of dealing with virtual machines, consider renting a real Mac in the cloud with Rentamac.io.
+You access the macOS system, and iTerm2, remotely from your Windows PC.
+It is the same idea behind other cloud Mac rental options: real Apple hardware you reach from anywhere, which is why so many people develop iOS apps on Windows this way.

 Pros: